History in their Hands

 Student holding up their unique mandala print

-While the work is undeniably beautiful, these art projects represent hands-on learning that integrates with core content to yield greater student engagement and a deeper understanding of world cultures.
+While the work is undeniably beautiful, these art projects represent hands-on learning that integrates with core content from the academic curriculum to yield greater student engagement and a deeper understanding of world cultures.

 The learning is intuitive, exploratory, and fun.
 Getting their hands dirty making clay pinch pots invites students to reflect on how ancient Greeks expressed their societal values through everyday pottery and storage containers.